The Growing Place

 A special variety with fragrant dark purple-crimson flowers in summer; attracts butterflies; may treat as a perennial and cut it back to the ground each spring as it regrows vigorously and blooms on new wood

 Evil Ways Butterfly Bush features showy panicles of fragrant deep purple flowers with crimson overtones and orange eyes at the ends of the branches from late spring to mid summer.
 The flowers are excellent for cutting.
-It has chartreuse foliage throughout the season.
+It has chartreuse deciduous foliage.
 The fuzzy narrow leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Evil Ways Butterfly Bush is an open herbaceous deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.